-For this blog, we are delighted to have interviewed Dr Roy Denoon, vice president at CPP Wing Engineering and Air Quality Consultants.
+For this blog, we are delighted to have interviewed Dr Roy Denoon, Vice President at CPP Wind Engineering.
 He leads CPP's structural wind loading team and is an industry specialist in wind engineering for tall buildings.
-Prior to his current post at CPP in Denver, Colorado, he spent his undergraduate years at the University of Edinburgh studying civil engineering, before obtaining an MRes and finally his PhD in civil engineering from the University of Sydney and University of Queensland respectively.
+Prior to his current post at CPP in Denver, Colorado, he spent his undergraduate years at the University of Edinburgh studying civil engineering, before obtaining an MEng(Res) and finally his PhD in civil engineering from the University of Sydney and University of Queensland, respectively.
 Dr Denoon has applied wind engineering principles on iconic buildings such as the Marina Bay Sands in Singapore and the International Commerce Centre in Hong Kong.
-Outside of his work, Roy enjoys cycling and has channeled his interest in aerodynamics to improve all aspects of cycling, having been involved in testing the aerodynamics of cycles, cycle components, testing methodologies and even designing cycle specific wind tunnels.
+Outside of his work, Roy enjoys cycling and has channelled his interest in aerodynamics to improve all aspects of cycling, having been involved in testing the aerodynamics of cycles, cycle components, testing methodologies and even designing cycle specific wind tunnels.
 In his own words, "I have used the knowledge of aerodynamics to field test and improve my position and I admit, my aerodynamics have yielded me better results than my talent!"

 Aerodynamics of buildings

 In the beginning